 We’ll spend more time with the new Asus ROG notebooks in the next few days and meet up with some of the Asus officials, so we’ll hopefully have answers to some of the questions above.
 We did spend some time with the Asus officials and were able to fill in some of the initial gaps in the article.
 We’ll also have our reviews up in the weeks to come, and we’ll update the article once those are published.

 Update: We’ve spent more time with the Zephyrus M GU502 and you’ll find our detailed review and impressions in this separate article.
-Our review of the higher-end Zephyrus S GX502 lineup is available here.
+Our review of the higher-end Zephyrus S GX502 lineup is available here, and our review of the updated 2020 ROG Zephyrus M15 is also available here.

 In the meantime, if you have any feedback or questions, don’t hesitate to get in touch in the comments section below.